S-PScripts/delta-guides/delta-exposal/readme.md

 He also likes having fun removing and re-adding roles from us, and being a negative guy in general.

 nyxolz has never done that, and despite her flaws, is still much better than him.
-Unfortunately, she's kept him on the team.
+Unfortunately, she's kept him on the team (maybe not on her own accord).

 **Do not repost my guides in the #solutions channel.
 Do that, and I will get them taken down.** And before you say, "oh it isn't serious", I'm literally in the top 10 for this server.
 Alan is ABOVE me.
 He's the DISCORD MOD, he's the bum, not me.